joleitner/cardano-car-documents/README.md

 This project aims to test the concept developed.
 Therefore, this prototype was implemented in which the digital vehicle documents are mapped as NFTs on the Cardano blockchain.

+## Demo
+If you want to demo this project, you might want to use [Nami wallet](https://chrome.google.com/webstore/detail/nami/lpfcbjknijpeeillifnkikgncikgfhdo) in the browser for the NFTs to show up in an independent wallet AND viewer.

 ## Prerequisites
 In order to successfully experiment with the project and install it locally, a few prerequisites are necessary.